Scleritis

 How is scleritis diagnosed?

-What are complications from scleritis?
+What are the complications of scleritis?

-The most dreaded complication of scleritis is perforation, which can lead to dramatic vision loss, infection, and loss of the eye.
+The most dreaded complication of scleritis is scleral perforation, which can lead to dramatic vision loss, infection, and loss of the eye.
 Damage to other inflamed areas, such as cornea or retina, may leave permanent scarring and cause blurring.
 Chronic pain can be debilitating if not treated.
-Patients may suffer complications from treatment more often than disease itself, with development of cataract or secondary glaucoma from chronic corticosteroid use.
+Patients may suffer complications from treatment more often than disease itself, with development of cataract or secondary glaucoma from inflammation or chronic corticosteroid use.

 • Educational Audio